henrybv/comic-book/README.md

 ## Viewing this project:

-You can watch our Beta presentation below, which includes a brief tech walkthrough, or read on for a brief walk through.
+You can watch our Beta presentation below, which includes a brief tech summary, or read on for a brief walkthrough.
 Youtube: https://www.youtube.com/watch?v=zlINZ9aqkcg

 ## Description